tamersp25/docs/src/docs/overview/aiWARE-in-depth/controller.md

 ### Adding and Removing Engine Logic

-The decision to add a new engine or to remove it is not a simple task.
+Increasinhg or decreasing engine capacity is not a simple task.
 Let&#39;s look at a few situations where modifying engine allocation can occur.

-Case 1 : High priority task is going to miss its SLA without more engine capacity
+Case 1 : High priority task is going to miss its SLA without more engine capacity.

-Root causes:  poor forecasting, bursting ad-hoc requests
+Root causes:  poor forecasting, bursting ad-hoc requests.

-Solution:  if possible assign more engines to the task, assuming lower priority tasks exist and engine ping to controller happens within a short enough duration to catch up.
+Solution:  If possible, assign more engines to the task, assuming lower priority tasks exist and engine ping to Controller happens within a short enough duration to catch up.

-Case 2:  Task forecast predicts that the workload for a given engine type is below and above current capacity
+Case 2:  Task forecast predicts that the workload for a given engine type is below or above current capacity.

-The forecasting process uses data provided by controller to predict engine supply requirements given scheduled and historical ad-hoc demand.
+The forecasting process uses data provided by Controller to predict engine supply requirements given scheduled and historical ad-hoc demand.
 In the case where there are clear over and under capacity engines based on the forecast, then the controller&#39;s task is straight forward:  kill the over capacity engines and launch the under capacity based on the SLA rankings in the DB.

-Case 3: Task forecast predicts the need for more engines than the hardware servers will support to meet SLAs
+Case 3: Task forecast predicts the need for more engines than the hardware servers will support to meet SLAs.

 Controller is not responsible for solving this problem.

 Case 4: Task forecast predicts that we have excess engine capacity across the board.

 In this case, based on the forecasted lowest engine demand, controller will mark a server for termination.
-First it marks the server for termination in the DB. from this server check-in for more work, controller kills the engine.
-When Engine Agent checks in and provides a status report, showing whats running on the box, when this data confirms what the controller and DB should know at some point, that all engines are dead - then controller will send a message to Engine Agent, to kill the server.
+First it marks the server for termination in the DB.
+Controller kills the engine.
+When Engine Agent checks in and provides a status report, showing what is running on the box, when this data confirms what the controller and DB should know at some point, that all engines are dead &mdash; then controller will send a message to Engine Agent, to kill the server.
 Controller will then mark the server as being killed.